foureyes/csci-ua.0480-spring2018-008/homework/03-miniweb.markdown

 	<div class="panel-heading">Homework #3</div>
 	<div class="panel-body" markdown="block">

-# Creating a Tiny Web Framework, __Due Wednesday, Feb 14th by 11PM__
+# Creating a Tiny Web Framework, __Due Thursday, October 5th by 11PM__

 ## Overview

 ### Description

-There are two major parts to this assignment:

-1. create a simple web server and website by using the `net` module
-2. move the functionality from part 1 into classes so that they your code can be reused as a library for making web apps without having to deal with low-level `net` module code

-By the end of both parts, you'll have a _toy_  web framework that allows a developer to write simple web applications.

-Again, both parts will be built off of and run from node's built-in TCP server (from the `net` module).
+You'll be writing a small web framework that allows a developer to write simple web applications.
+These web applications will be built off of and run from node's built-in TCP server (from the `net` module).

 __You can only use the following two modules for this assignment__ &rarr;